 Breast Reconstruction Using Your Own Tissue

 A variety of reconstructive techniques, using either breast implants or your own tissue, are available that offer cosmetically appealing results.
-Multiple factors, such as your goals, medical condition, and previous surgery, are considered when choosing between using implants or using your own tissue (called flap procedures) to reconstruct the breast.
+Multiple factors, such as your goals, medical condition, and previous surgery, are considered when choosing between using implants and using your own tissue (called flap procedures) to reconstruct the breast.